-There are many factors that contributes to having acne like genetics, hormonal imbalance, and presence of microorganisms.
+There are many factors that contribute to having acne like genetics, hormonal imbalance, and the presence of microorganisms.
 When you have oily skin, your pores get clogged easily especially when it gets blocked with dead skin cells.
-When bacteria enters the pores and gets trapped within, it causes inflammation under our skin that results to what we call pimples.
+When bacteria enters the pores and gets trapped within, it causes inflammation under our skin that results in what we call pimples.

 There is no one single solution to acne because it is multifactorial.
 We need to figure out what causes us to breakout.

 Use an antibacterial toner or toners with salicylic acid.
-Avoid toners that contains alcohol because it tends to dry out the skin.
+Avoid toners that contain alcohol because it tends to dry out the skin.
 Clinique Mild Clarifying Lotion is a must-try product.

 Using Blue Light therapy also helps clear acne fast!
 The Blue light penetrates the skin and kills acne-causing bacteria.
 It is a good way to control acne without resorting to antibiotics.
 It is a great way to prevent hormonal acne too!
 Use it a week before that time of the month, for a minimum of 5 minutes a day until you have your period and you will notice lesser (if not zero) acne formation.